dell/common-github-actions/docs/ISSUE_TRIAGE.md

 ## GitHub issue management workflow

-The following section describes the triage workflow for new GitGHub issues that get created.
+The following section describes the triage workflow for new GitHub issues that get created.

 ### GitHub Issue: Bug